WinVector/vtreat/extras/MonotoneCoder.md

 The above formulation is kind of exciting.
 You get one degree of freedom per data-row (a very large number), but a simple constraint system (that the produced predictions must follow the x-order constraints) is enough to produce reasonable fits.
 This reminiscent of the [maximum entropy formulation of logistic regression](http://www.win-vector.com/dfiles/LogisticRegressionMaxEnt.pdf), and is evidence one is working with a sort of dual-formulation of a smaller primal problem.

+Some notes on smoother implementations can be found [here](https://github.com/WinVector/vtreat/blob/master/extras/Monotone2.md).

-Can also easily adapt to classification and to categorical inputs.
+We can also easily adapt to classification and to categorical inputs.

 ``` r
 suppressPackageStartupMessages(library("ggplot2"))